gauraavvv/resin8.ai/README.md

 visit http://localhost:8000

-### 5. How this application works and what to do with it.
+## How this application works

-You will be provided a json file in addition to this code.
-When you upload the json file, the middleware simply returns the file.
-Your task is to write code in the middleware file (processPrompt) that uses publicly available LLM apis e.g. LLama, or OpenAI, or other open-source models (perhaps from Huggingface.io), to do the following:
+You will be provided with a JSON file along with this code.
+Upon uploading the JSON file, the middleware simply returns the file.
+Your task is to write code in the middleware file (`processPrompt`) that uses publicly available LLM APIs (e.g., LLama, OpenAI, or other open-source models like those from Huggingface.io) to perform the following:

-####1.
-Look at each of the json objects in the array, and use the description/product details/taxonomy fields to find more information on the internet about that equipment/product.
-You are to produce more information about each product and write that into the product json object in a new field called "augmented_data".
+### 1. For each JSON object in the array:
+   - Use the `description`, `product details`, and `taxonomy` fields to gather more information about that product from the internet.
+   - Enhance the object by adding more detailed information in a new field called `"augmented_data"`.

+### 2. This `"augmented_data"` field should:
-###2.
-This new field must contain data that improves on what we already have in that object under the fields description/product details/taxonomy.
+   - Contain data that improves on the existing information under the fields `description`, `product details`, or `taxonomy`.

-##3.
-This workflow would involve scrapping data about the product described in realtime dynamically.
+### 3. This workflow should dynamically scrape data from the internet about the described product in real-time.

-Optional:
+---

+## Optional Features:

-##4. if the price of the product object is 0, scrap that data from the internet and provide a price recommendation.
-If your middle ware finds a price suggestion, then write that into the price field.
+### 4. If the `price` field of a product object is `0`:
+   - Scrape the data from the internet and provide a price recommendation.
+   - If a price suggestion is found, write it into the `price` field.

-##5.
-If you can, find the product weight and write that into a new field called product_weight.
+### 5. If possible, find the product's weight and:
+   - Add it to a new field called `"product_weight"`.